MicrosoftDocs/cpp-docs/docs/cpp/rvalue-reference-declarator-amp-amp.md

 }
 ```

 Before Visual Studio 2010, each call to **`operator+`** allocates and returns a new temporary `string` object (an rvalue). **`operator+`** can't append one string to the other because it doesn't know whether the source strings are lvalues or rvalues.
-If the source strings are both lvalues, they might be referenced elsewhere in the program and so must not be modified.
-By using rvalue references, **`operator+`** can be modified to take rvalues, which can't be referenced elsewhere in the program.
+If the source strings are both lvalues, they might be referenced elsewhere in the program, and so must not be modified.
+You can modify **`operator+`** to take rvalues by using rvalue references, which can't be referenced elsewhere in the program.
 With this change, **`operator+`** can now append one string to another.
 The change significantly reduces the number of dynamic memory allocations that the `string` class must make.
-For more information about the `string` class, see [basic_string Class](../standard-library/basic-string-class.md).
+For more information about the `string` class, see [`basic_string` Class](../standard-library/basic-string-class.md).

 Move semantics also helps when the compiler can't use Return Value Optimization (RVO) or Named Return Value Optimization (NRVO).
 In these cases, the compiler calls the move constructor if the type defines it.

 To better understand move semantics, consider the example of inserting an element into a `vector` object.
-If the capacity of the `vector` object is exceeded, the `vector` object must reallocate memory for its elements and then copy each element to another memory location to make room for the inserted element.
+If the capacity of the `vector` object is exceeded, the `vector` object must reallocate enough memory for its elements, and then copy each element to another memory location to make room for the inserted element.
 When an insertion operation copies an element, it first creates a new element.
 Then it calls the copy constructor to copy the data from the previous element to the new element.
 Finally, it destroys the previous element.
 Move semantics enables you to move objects directly without having to make expensive memory allocation and copy operations.

 To take advantage of move semantics in the `vector` example, you can write a move constructor to move data from one object to another.

 For more information about the introduction of move semantics into the C++ Standard Library in Visual Studio 2010, see [C++ Standard Library](../standard-library/cpp-standard-library-reference.md).

-## Perfect Forwarding
+## Perfect forwarding

 Perfect forwarding reduces the need for overloaded functions and helps avoid the forwarding problem.
 The *forwarding problem* can occur when you write a generic function that takes references as its parameters.
 If it passes (or *forwards*) these parameters to another function, for example, if it takes a parameter of type `const T&`, then the called function can't modify the value of that parameter.
 If the generic function takes a parameter of type `T&`, then the function can't be called by using an rvalue (such as a temporary object or integer literal).